Shane McIntyre

 Google has a great article on creating and setting up offline conversions.

-Pro tip: Make sure you have enabled auto-tagging and you are capturing the GCLID in your funnel.
+Pro tip: Ensure you have enabled auto-tagging and capture the GCLID in your funnel.

 What is GCLID